alt

 DONATION DROP-OFF LOCATIONS

 Please do not drop off at the pantry.
-Donation drive items can only be accepted at the following locations.
+Donation items can only be accepted at the following locations.

 • UConn Dining Commissary: 30 Gurleyville Rd, Storrs (M-F; 6am-4pm)